 Being healthy includes being ACTIVE.
-Use the mat in active team games.
+Use the EATWELL PLATE in active team games.
 Here are just a few ideas.

-- RELAY RACE Distribute cards equally.
-Players run to put the cards in their right group on the mat. - FILL THE MAT Lay out cards at random some distance from the teams.
-Players run to pick up a card to put on an empty group on their Balance of Good Health mat.
+- Distribute cards equally.
+Have a relay race in which players run to put the cards in their right group on the Big Plate. - Lay out cards at random some distance from the teams.
+"Fill the Plate" - players run to pick up a card to put on an empty group on their EATWELL PLATE.
 Or call out a food group.
-Players run to pick a card in that group and return to place it on their team's mat. - Has the fastest team put their cards in the right places?
+Players run to pick a card in that group and return to place it on their team's plate. - Has the fastest team put their cards in the right places?